v-dumitrescu/V-Framework-blog/README.md

 # php-blog
-A php blog made in a custom MVC framework
+A php blog made in my personal MVC framework